UM-KevinHe/DeepLearningKL/README.md

 ## Models and Evaluation Metrics

-We compare our model with Cox model([Python Code][8], [Model][9]) Deepsurv, [extended Cox model with case-control sampling][10] and [LogisticHazard][5].
+We compare our model with Cox model([Python Code][8], [Model][9]), [Deepsurv][11], [extended Cox model with case-control sampling][10] and [LogisticHazard][5].
 We also use three evaluation metrics, which are Concordance-Index, Integrated Brier Score and Integrated Negative Binomial Log Likelihood.
 Except for Cox model, all codes are available from pycox.
 We appreciate the great convenience provided by this excellent package.

 ## References
 [1.
 Di Wang, Wen Ye, Kevin He Proceedings of AAAI Spring Symposium on Survival Prediction - Algorithms, Challenges, and Applications 2021, PMLR 146:232-239, 2021.][3]